coderefinery/template-workshop-webpage/content/registration.md

 coordinated breaks for exercises.

 **Some organizations offer their own registration form**.
-In this case please register with them and then you do not have to register here centrally as well.
+In this case please register with them as well.
-We will then make sure that everybody gets all necessary information.

-Note on the video above: This year, we do **not** have common onboarding sessions.
-We will reach out to team leads and helpers separately to agree on a suitable procedure.